-Living on the breadline in Switzerland
+Why living on the breadline is especially hard in Switzerland

 How to cope with little money?

-“People on low income are under a great deal of pressure in Switzerland,” explains Andrea Schmid-Fischer, president of the consumer organisation Budget Advice Switzerlandexternal link.
+“People on a low income are under a great deal of pressure in Switzerland,” explains Andrea Schmid-Fischer, president of the consumer organisation Budget Advice Switzerlandexternal link.

 Even people in the lower-middle-income bracket risk slipping down the ladder.
 Between 2016 and 2017, poverty in Switzerland increased by almost 10%.